Alex-Xelon/workshop-calibration/calibration_tutorial.md

 The process of *calibration* typically means taking an already-trained classifier and learning a **calibration function** to adjust its output probabilities to better match observed outcomes.
 This is usually done on a separate **calibration dataset** (hold-out data not used in training, or via cross-validation), to avoid simply overfitting the training data.

-Two widely used calibration techniques for binary classifiers are *Platt scaling*, *isotonic regression* and *Venn-Abers Predictors* :
+Three widely used calibration techniques for binary classifiers are *Platt scaling*, *isotonic regression* and *Venn-Abers Predictors* :

 - **Platt Scaling (Sigmoid Calibration):**
   This method fits a logistic regression (sigmoid) to the model’s output scores vs the true labels.
 Essentially, it learns a S-shaped curve to map raw outputs to calibrated probabilities.
 Platt scaling is simple and works well even with smaller datasets, but it does assume the calibration function is sigmoidal (which may not hold if the true calibration curve is not S-shaped).
 It was originally popularized for calibrating SVM outputs, and in practice it learns two parameters ($\alpha$, $\beta$) such that: